The global pandemic had a significant impact on how and what we

 were experiencing a seismic shift in their operations.
 The unstoppable

-growth of e-commerce means that logistics providers are sending
+growth of e-commerce means that 3PLs are sending significantly more

 This is certainly true in the retail portion of a 3PL’s business, but